 This eight-week program at the Center for Mind/Brain Sciences (CIMeC), University of Trento, Italy, provides a unique opportunity to study the mind/brain.

-Students enroll in two four-week courses.
+You enroll in two 4-week courses.
 Instruction is in English.
 Courses generally run Monday through Thursday with Fridays dedicated to program outings.
-During the program, students receive housing and a meal plan at the University of Trento, where they have the opportunity to interact with Italian students.
+During the program, you receive housing and a meal plan at the University of Trento, where they have the opportunity to interact with Italian students.

 Course of study

-MBB S-101 Study Abroad in Trento, Italy: Windows into the Structure of the Mind and Brain (32685)Alfonso Caramazza John A. Assad
+MBB S-101 Study Abroad in Trento, Italy: Windows into the Structure of the Mind and Brain (33300)

 The mind/brain can be studied at multiple levels of description and with various methodologies.
 The course reviews methods from psycholinguistics to neuroimaging, and from computational modeling to cellular and clinical neuroscience.
 Each method is illustrated through laboratory demonstrations.
 This course is mandatory for all program participants, and it is meant to provide the neuroscience and cognitive science foundation necessary to explore specific topics in the field.

 Additional courses will be announced when available.